Skip to content

 The bang PortCommodityState.action (B/S) maps to buys/sells flags on the corresponding gameserver commodity.
 After the JSONB is written, Station.update_commodity_trading_flags() sets the per-class trading pattern (overriding the per-commodity flags for the five synthesized commodities so the station class drives the pattern, not the bang JSON).

 The synthesized commodities' buys/sells flags are set entirely by get_trading_pattern() for the station's class.
-Stations may carry stock for commodities they neither buy nor sell — the catalog defaults reflect typical free-market presence.
+Stations carry stock for commodities they neither buy nor sell when the catalog defaults reflect typical free-market presence — the per-class trading pattern decides whether that stock is offered at the trade UI.

 Appendix B — Bang NebulaeType → gameserver nebula classification

-Bang NebulaeType Density range Zone bias Gameserver classification
+Bang NebulaeType Density range Gameserver classification Field strength Secondary effect

 The chosen classification is written into the owning Cluster.nebula_properties JSONB: